felixpoirier1/RIT/README.md

         # return whatever you want
         return None
 ```
-Using this method you will have access to all of the functionality inside of Trading App with your own touch
+Using this method you will have access to all of the functionality inside of TradingApp with your own touch

 You can then call your own version of TradeApp called MyTradingApp using